gotreasa/yellow-belt-minesweeper-in-nodejs/README.md

 ## Domain

 We have a board of dimensions m \* n squares
-We have x number of mines where x is 1 or more
+We have x number of mines where x is 1 or more shown as 💣
 We have a number of flags ☢️ which is also x to match the number of mines
 If a mine is exposed, it is shown as 💥
 We start the game with an empty board visible to the user and a board with the mines set